-Succulent is more temperature tolerance than any other plants.
-Succulents grow good in cold temperature also.
+Succulent is more temperature tolerant than any other plant.
+Succulents grow well in cold temperatures also.
 But be careful from frost as they may turn leaves of succulent into yellow or rot the leaves.

-Fertilize once in a year preferentially during summer.
+Fertilize once a year preferentially during summer.
 Liquid fertilizers can be used monthly with ¼ strength.
-Fertilize next day after watering during the growing season.
+Fertilize the next day after watering during the growing season.

 Succulent look like they can survive in very little water as they are well adapted for a dry environment.
 But in fact, succulents need a generous watering but obviously not regular.

 Therefore if you are watering a succulent make sure that you give plenty of water but not overwater it.
 But yes after that should wait until the top soils get dry.
-As regular water rots the roots of succulent.
-Following points should keep in mind before watering a succulent
+As regular water rots the roots of succulents.
+The following points should keep in mind before watering a succulent

 - Before watering makes sure that the soil is dry and then irrigate it properly until waters sip down the pot.
 Drain the stagnant water under the pot.

-- Do not spray water over the succulent as it also causes damage to the leaf or stem of succulents.
+- Do not spray water over the succulents as it also causes damage to the leaf or stem of succulents.

 - Use good aerated sandy soil with mulch or peat on the top.
-Clay soil does not let water to flow properly thus causes rotting of roots.
+Clay soil does not let water flow properly thus causes the rotting of roots.

-Yes, succulents not only adds up to the aesthetic value of a home but also adds up to our health by providing clean air.
+Yes, succulents not only add up to the aesthetic value of a home but also adds up to our health by providing clean air.
 Some of the succulents benefits are

-- Many succulents of Sansevieria family like snake plants and other types like Jade plants helps in improving the indoor air quality by absorbing many harmful pollutants like benzene, formaldehyde, xylene, and toluene.
+- Many succulents of the Sansevieria family-like snake plants and other types like Jade plants help in improving the indoor air quality by absorbing many harmful pollutants like benzene, formaldehyde, xylene, and toluene.

 - Succulents can also be used as bedroom plants as they release oxygen during the night.
 Plants like aloe vera and snake plants can be used to keep the indoor bedroom air fresh and clean.